maccioni/iox/KVM/README.md

 You need to configure at least one interface (vnic) per container.
 Both management port and up to 4 data ports are supported.
 In case of Data ports, you need to configure a VPG (Virtual Port Group) as well.

 Example of configuration with Management port only:
 ```
 app-hosting appid centos7
- vnic management guest-interface 0 gateway 172.26.249.1 name-server 171.70.168.183
+ vnic management guest-interface 0
 ```

 Example with a data port: